 1: TRY A NEW SPORT OR ACTIVITY | FROM ARCHERY TO VOLLEYBALL

 There is loads to choose from.
-Check out the Parklife and Student Club links above and take your pick of activities happening on a campus near you.
+Check out the Panthers programme and take your pick of activities happening on a campus near you.
 Activities differ greatly.
-All Parklife activities are open to all, from never played to regular participant.
-Student clubs range from novice to performer.
-Some compete, some just meet up and have a go and others do a mixture of the two.
-With Parklife activities mostly costing just £1 and student clubs being subsidised it’s a great opportunity to try one or many new things.
-Probably the best deal going is our fantastic £2 Parklife swim offer, that's right, just £2 to swim and it's 7 days a week.
-Need help traveling between the various sites?
-Check out this guide to travel.
-Sport Brighton offers shower facilities for those that cycle too.
+Panthers Play activities are open to all, from never played to regular participant.
+Panthers Compete clubs range from novice to performer.
+With activities being subsidised it’s a great opportunity to try one or many new things.

 2. FRESHERS' FAIR | INFORMATIVE AND DON'T FORGET THE FREEBEES